Contact Professor Kim Turnbull James

 - James K & Arroba T (1999) Energizing the Workplace: A Strategic Response to Stress.
 Hampshire: Gower Publishing Limited.

-- James K, Jarrett M & Neumann J (1998) Group Dynamics and Unconscious Organisational Behaviour: Educating MBA Students in Non-Rational Aspects of Change..
-In: Educational Innovation in Economics and Business III.
-Milter RG, Stinson JE, Gijselaers WH (ed.), Dordrecht: Kluwer Academic Publishers, p.
+- James K, Jarrett M & Neumann JE.
+(1998) Group Dynamics and Unconscious Organizational Behaviour: Educating MBA Students in Non-Rational Aspects of Change..
+In: Educational Innovation in Economics and Business III, Dordrecht: Kluwer Academic Publishers, p.
 79-98.

 - Arroba T & James K (1992) Pressure at Work: A Survival Guide for Managers.
 Berkshire: McGraw-Hill Book Company, ed.
 2nd Edition.